 - From 2015 to 2020, Minnesota had a business survival rate of 55.3%, meaning over half of the businesses open in 2015 were still open in 2020.
 This rate is higher than the national average.

 - Over 1.3 million people are employed by small businesses across Minnesota and they represent 46.9% of all employees in the state.

-- As of April 2020, Minnesota had an employment rate of 8.1%, up from 3.2% in 2019.
-Part of this is due to the crippling lockdowns due to Covid-19 that forced most businesses to halve their workforce or close down indefinitely.
+- As of April 2020, Minnesota had an unemployment rate of 8.1%, up from 3.2% in 2019.
+Part of this is due to the crippling COVID-19 lockdowns that forced most businesses to halve their workforce or close down indefinitely.